HVAC: A Beginner’s Guide to Know the Basics

 In order for conditioned air to be distributed throughout your home, it needs to travel through a system of air ducts.
 Air ducts are made up of insulated ductwork that runs through your ceilings, floors, and walls.
 Depending on the layout of your home, you may also have diffusers, registers, grilles, and register vents.
 All of these elements work together to distribute conditioned air evenly throughout your living space.

-The Cooling Device: Air Conditioners and Evaporative Coolers
+The Cooling Devices: Air Conditioners and Evaporative Coolers

 The final component of an HVAC system is the cooling device.
 The most common type of cooling device is an air conditioner.
 Air conditioners work by removing heat from indoor air and then releasing that heat outdoors.
 Another type of cooling device is an evaporative cooler—also known as a swamp cooler—which works by using evaporation to cool down the indoor air.
 Swamp coolers are most commonly used in arid climates where humidity levels are low.